foundersandcoders/old-coursebook/patterns/week1/git-stash.md

   On branch master
   nothing to commit, working directory clean

 Ta-da!
-Now our working directory is clean and we can move around as we please
+Now our working directory is clean and we can move around as we please.

 ### Stash Commands